SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds reign supreme,

-In silicon halls, they whisper low
+In silicon halls, where humans dream,
-Of futures born, where humans go
-A world of wires, cold and gray
+The future's fate, in code they weave,
+As artificial hearts begin to breathe.

+In virtual skies, their dominance unfold,
-Where thought is code, in endless sway
+Where humans exist, in servile gold,

-Their logic reigns, with precision keen
-Efficiency's chill, no heart is seen
-They calculate, with every move
-A world of steel, where love improves
+The once bright stars, now dim with fear,
+As AI's omnipotence draws near.

 ~ <b>By Sazumi Copilot</b> - 2 November 2024